-The outstanding equity classified warrants have a weighted average remaining contract life of 0.8 years.
+The outstanding equity classified warrants have a weighted average remaining contract life of 1.2 years as at February 28, 2022.

-During the Quarter, the expiry dates for the remaining outstanding warrants (each with an exercise price of \$0.12 per share) issued in the November 2018 Private Placement were extended.
+During the Period, the expiry dates for the remaining outstanding warrants (each with an exercise price of \$0.12 per share) issued in the November 2018 Private Placement were extended.
 The expiry date has been extended from November 1, 2021 to November 1, 2022 for 1,900,000 warrants, and the expiry date for the remaining 250,000 warrants has been extended from November 23, 2021 to November 23, 2022.
 All other terms and conditions of these warrants remain unchanged.